alekseivoroshilov/gd-exam-test-frame-avoroshilov/README.md

 1. Open `src/main/resources/config`
     - If you want to run tests for Android, fill the desired capabilities for `android.json`
     - If iOS,  fill the desired capabilities for `iOS.json`
-2. Open `src/test/resources/allure.properties`
+2. Open `src/main/resources/env.properties`
 3. Edit the parameters according to your plans:
     - for _target_ write `android` or `ios` , which means the platform this framework will select for testing
     - for _autoStartAppiumServer_ write `true` of `false`, which means whether you want server starting by itself or the framework uses the port from configuration in `android.json` or `ios.json`
 4. Maven(top-right corner) -> Plugins -> clean -> double tap **clean:clean**
 5. Click on the right mouse button on any of the suites in `src/test/resources/suites` and select **Run**.
 6. Maven(top-right corner) -> Plugins -> allure -> double tap **allure:report**
-7. Find `index.html` in `target` folder and open it from IDE using chrome to see allure report.
+7. Find `index.html` in `target` folder and open it from IDE using chrome to see allure report
+8. Complete step 19 at the Setup section above

 ## Test creation